xmos/sw_usb_audio/README.rst

 - (#14173) I2S input is completely disabled when DSD output is active - the input stream to the host will contain 0 samples

-- (#14780) It has been reported that their may be some issues if the design modified to run at a sample rate of 8kHz
+- (#14780) Modifying the design to operate at a sample rate of 8kHz may expose a corner case relating to 0 length packet handling

 - (#13893) 1024x Sample Rate master clocks are currently not supported (e.g. 49.152Mhz for Sample Rates below 96kHz)

+- (#14883) Before DoP mode is detected a small number of DSD samples will be played out as PCM via I2S

+- (#14887) Volume control settings currently affect samples in both DSD and PCM modes.
+This results in invalid DSD output if volume control not set to 0.

 -  Windows XP volume control very sensitive.
 The Audio 1.0 driver built into Windows XP (usbaudio.sys) does not properly support master volume AND channel volume controls, leading to a very sensitive control.
 Descriptors can be easily modified to disable master volume control if required (one byte - bmaControls(0) in Feature Unit descriptors)

 -  88.2kHz and 176.4kHz sample frequencies are not exposed in Windows control panels.
-This is due to known OS restrictions.
+These are known OS restrictions.

 Host System Requirements